ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 ## Editor Support for OCaml on Windows

 ### Visual Studio Code on Windows

+**If you use opam installation**, you will need to add opam switch prefix on your path that runs VSCode.

 **If you use the recommended DkML installer**, you will need to: